SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

 ### Introducing new simulators

 Most of the stuff we talked about so far is independent of a specific simulator, since all of them store the setups more or less in the same way - as numbers.
 The file format, though, is very different.
 As you have seen above, the setups are stored as a JSON file in *Assetto Corsa Competizione*.
+INI files are supported for *assetto Corsa*.
 Therefore, let's take a look into the simulator specific configuration.

 Similar to cars, each simulator has a definition file which is located in the *Resources\Advisor\Definitions* folder in the program directory.
 You can add your own, as mentioned above, by adding them to *Simulator Controller\Advisor\Definitions* folder in your local *Documents* folder.
 A rule file for a given simulator is also available, which is located (I think you can guess it) in the *Resources\Advisor\Rules* folder in the program directory.
 You can also add your own here by adding them to *Simulator Controller\Advisor\Rules* folder in your local *Documents* folder.